Last Updated : Mar 15,2020

 Soaked hara chana

 First wash the green chickpeas thoroughly in cold water until water runs clear.
 Then soak it overnight in a bowl full of water.
-Soaked hara chana can be used to make delightful dishes like Green Chana Masala or just steamed and tossed in butter to be relished as a snack.
+Soaked hara chana can be cooked and used to make delightful dishes like Green Chana Masala or just steamed and tossed in butter to be relished as a snack.